 San Diego Stalking Defense Attorneys

 Stalking charges can blindside an individual.
 You may have assumed that your actions were innocent or that it is a misunderstanding, but these charges are taken very seriously in California.
 The prosecution will not care for any excuses, and a conviction may significantly impact your life.
-Whether or not you knew your accuser intimately, you need to contact an attorney immediately to begin preparing a strong defense.
+Whether or not you knew your accuser intimately, you need to contact a criminal defense attorney immediately to begin preparing a strong defense.

 Not just any public defender can successfully handle a stalking case.
 You will need an attorney who can thoroughly investigate the charges against you, skillfully negotiate with the district attorney, analyze all the evidence in your case, and craft a strong defense before a jury.
 But if you work with the San Diego stalking defense attorney at jD Law Criminal Defense Attorneys, you can trust that your case is in the best hands.
 Our founding attorney is a former LAPD investigator with more than 30 years of experience getting criminal charges reduced or dismissed for numerous clients.
 If you have been charged with stalking, pick up the phone and call jD Law Criminal Defense Attorneys at (760) 630-2000 to schedule a free, private appointment to discuss your case.

 California’s stalking laws are defined under California Penal Code Section 646.9, which refers to stalking as “willfully, maliciously, and repeatedly” following, harassing, or intimidating an individual – or an individual’s family – or making a “credible threat” against the victim with the intent of scaring them or making them fear for his or her life.